 Haig said: “What fascinates me about men and women like him are the politicians who mask their seriousness with humour, however deprecating or diminishing that humour might be, there is actually a gravitas sunk a few layers beneath Archie.
 But his modus vivendi, his way of surviving, is through a sort of piercing humour… it’s the mix, the paradoxical mix of serious and facetious.”

-Cobra will air on 17th January 2020 at 9pm on Sky One and NOW TV
+Cobra aired January-February 2020 on Sky One and NOW TV